lolesch/CodingTest_TF/README.md

 - extendibility

 > [!bug] Urgent!
-> - [ ] use the tooltip positioning from the InventorySystem item comparison
+> - [ ] import fading panels for tooltip and popup

 > [!example] 1 - BUTTON ACTIONS
 > - [ ] Create three buttons in the main view of the application.